ferrous-systems/rust-exercises/exercise-book/src/nrf52-tools.md

 Go to [https://rustup.rs](https://rustup.rs/) and follow the instructions.

-**Windows**: *Do* install the optional components of the [C++ build tools package](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-The installation size may take up to 2 GB of disk space.
+**Windows**: Be sure to select the optional "Desktop development with C++" part of the [C++ build tools package](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+The installation size may take up to 5.7 GB of disk space.

 ### Rust Analyzer